Dev Guide

 Important

-Do not write sensitive data such as API keys, API tokens, usernames or passwords to the key-value store.
-While the data is encrypted at rest, it does not have the same level of security as the secret or setting stores and is not suitable for storing sensitive information.
+Do not write sensitive data such as API keys, API tokens, usernames, or passwords to the key value store.
+While the data is encrypted at rest, it does not have the same level of security as the secrets or setting stores and is not suitable for storing sensitive information.

-As with the secret store, you can write a hash of primitive values such as string, number, boolean, arrays, and any other value that can be serialized with JSON.stringify.
-One major difference from the secret store is the KV Store will return the previous value if there was one.
+As with the secrets store, you can write a hash of primitive values such as string, number, boolean, array, and any other value that you can serialize with JSON.stringify.
+One major difference from the secrets store is the key value store returns the previous value (if there was one).

 const order = {id: 123, status: 'pending'};